-Choosing a location for a reunion can difficult when each person has their mind set on a different meeting place.
+Choosing a location for a family reunion can difficult when each person has their mind set on a different meeting place.
 Another challenge can be taking into account where everyone is traveling from to get to the reunion, and how much money you are willing to spend on the event.
 By calculating a budget, considering local attractions, and calling for a family vote, you can initiate a fun and memorable family reunion.

 StepsPart 1Part 1 of 3:Calculating Your Budget